Unseen Youth,

 [1] Yosuke Nagai and Erica Harper, "Youth Associated with Non-State Armed Groups: Building an Evidence Base on Disengagement Pathways and Reintegration Challenges," Research Brief, the Geneva Academy of International Humanitarian Law and Human Rights, 2023.

-TASKFORCE MEMBERS
+TASKFORCE

 This rich blend of backgrounds and experiences provides valuable perspectives and expertise, driving our efforts to address the needs and potential of youths affected by terrorism and armed conflicts.